ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 	(This is the Marcellus gets anxious beat.)

 The name here is `Marcellus gets anxious beat`.
-The name has to end with `beat`, in English at least, for namespace reasons, and has to be unique: two different beats cannot have the same name.
+The name has to end with `beat` or `scene`, in English at least, for namespace reasons, and has to be
+unique: two different beats cannot have the same name.

+If the name ends in `scene`, Inform creates both a beat and a scene.
+For example,

+	(This is the fire drill scene.)

+creates both a beat called `fire drill beat` and also a scene called `fire drill scene`.
+The two are different values (of kinds `dialogue beat` and `scene` respectively), but their fates are tied together.
+The scene automatically starts and ends when the beat begins and ends its performance, and vice versa.
+(If some other condition causes the scene to end while the performance is mid-way, then the performance stops right there.)

 The name `starting beat` is reserved.
-If a beat is given this name, then it is performed at the start of play.
-This is especially useful for non-command parser stories, but can be used in any story.
-In command-parser IF, the starting beat is performed before the player's first command.
+If a beat is given this name, then it is performed at the start of play, as noted above.

 There is no analogous `ending beat`: stories can have multiple endings.
-But see `ending the story...` in the description of lines below.
+But see `ending the story...` in the description of line syntax below.

-#### (2) About sentences in cues
+#### The about clause for a cue

-`About` sentences tell the director what a beat of dialogue is talking about.
+`About` clauses tell the director what a beat of dialogue is talking about.
-This does two things: first, it tells the director which beat to select if a given topic comes up in conversation; and second, it tells the director when new topics have been brought up by one beat which might then flow into future beats.

-For example, in a command parser game, **ASK HORATIO ABOUT THE GHOST** might cause the director to be asked for dialogue to appear next.
-The director might then perform this:
+For example:

-	(About the paranormal.)
+	(About the ghost and Elsinore.)

-	Player: "Do you really think ghosts exist?"

-	Horatio: "They're not dreamt of in my philosophy, unlike [list of scientific concepts]."
+	Horatio: "The battlements of Elsinore have been lately haunted, 'tis true."

-At its simplest, an about sentence consists of the word `about`, followed by a list of one or more conversation subjects:
+At its simplest, an about sentence consists of the word `about`, followed by a list of one or more conversation subjects -- in this example, two.
+Subjects can be any kind of object; see the discussion of the current list of live subjects above.

-	(About the paranormal.)
-	(About Marcellus and the paranormal.)

 `About X, Y and Z` means that the beat involves all of the subjects `X`, `Y` and `Z`.
 This means that it can be performed when any of those subjects are live, and that once it has been performed, the others all become live.
 This enables conversation to flow, by allowing those other subjects to be talked about in subsequent beats.
 For example, the first beat below is `about Velma and the robbery`.
 As we begin, Velma is live, but the robbery is not.
 Performance of the first beat changes that:

-	> ASK ABOUT VELMA
+	(about Velma and the robbery)

 	Fred: "Velma totally hasn't been the same since that bullion robbery."

-	> ASK ABOUT BULLION
+	(about the robbery)

 	Fred: "Velma used to work the Lufthansa cargo desk at Stuttgart, and..."

-Using `about either ... or ...`, though, we can instead say that the beat is a suitable response to the subjects named, but does not make any of them live.
-For example, this beat might be `about either Daphne, Scooby or Scraggy`:

-	> ASK ABOUT DAPHNE
-	Fred: "Just another loser I used to drive around with."

-This dialogue can appear because Daphne is a live subject, but does not make either Scooby or Scraggy live.

-If a general description is used rather than a single explicit name, then this is taken as an `either... or...` situation unless the keyword `every` is used.
-For example, this beat might be `about every dwarf`:

-	> ASK ABOUT SLEEPY
-	Snow White: "I have eight? no, seven indentured miners right now.
-No point remembering their names, they die so quickly.
-I just go by appearances.
-The present lot are Doc, Grumpy, Happy, Sleepy, Bashful, Sneezy, and Dopey.
-Might let Sneezy go, actually, don't want a sudden cave-in to knock out all seven at once.
-You can only buy fresh dwarfs on Wednesdays, you see, so one bad sneeze on a Thursday and..."

-And this might be `about any dwarf` or just `about a dwarf`:

-	> ASK ABOUT SLEEPY
-	Snow White: "He's a varmint like all the rest of them."

-For a beat which responds to a set of different subjects but then _also_ mentions new subjects, the `mentioning` clause can be used (see below).
-Thus `about any dwarf and mentioning diamonds and pageants` might do for:

-	> ASK ABOUT SLEEPY
-	Snow White: "He's a varmint like all the rest, but the diamonds are in these crazy low tunnels, and I can't afford to muss my hair.
-I'm still super-active on the pageanting circuit, you know."

-In this context, a "conversation subject" is nothing more than a description of an object.
-In practice that will want to be a concept, a thing or just possibly a room, but probably not a region or scene.
-Note that a subject is a description, which can be vaguer than a name.
-For example, if the source text contained, say,
+Note that `About` clauses can also give vague descriptions.
+For example:

 	A concept can be frightening or safe.
 	The paranormal is a frightening concept.